 Our GCA Beta chapter started with 25 members at the beginning of the 2021/2022 school year.
 Our current member roster has grown to 85 students.
 Our GCA Beta Executive Board is comprised of a diverse group of students across several secondary grade bands using Roberts Rules of Order to conduct all Beta meetings.

 Throughout the year our club participated in several group projects including soup distribution for Souper Jenny and a virtual Earth Day celebration.
 GCA Beta students had a combined service hour submission of over 1500 hours of service performed in and around their community.
 We are proud to have achieved both School of Merit and School of Distinction awards from National Beta and look forward to continuing to grow our GCA Beta into the future.

-Georgia Cyber Academy named a 2022 GaDOE AP Honor School!
+Georgia Cyber Academy named a 2022 and 2023 GaDOE AP Honor School!

 This distinction recognizes our dedication to provide academic opportunities for students to prepare them for college and career after graduation.
 AP coursework is rigorous and challenging for teachers and students alike, and we applaud them both for their hard work.

 AP exams are administered by the College Board.
 AP courses are one of several ways students can access college-level learning at the high school level; students who receive a 3, 4, or 5 on an AP exam may receive college credit.
 Learn more about AP assessments.

 Georgia Cyber Academy name Georgia Department of Education Family-Friendly Partnership School 2019.
 Learn more...

 CS4GA Computer Science Capacity Grant: designed to help school districts build teacher capacity around computer science education.
 This grant provides funding for teachers to participate in professional learning opportunities, including credential programs.

 34 Georgia school districts will receive up to $25,000, for a total of $744,381 awarded.
 View full list of awardees.